Thyssen-Bornemisza Museum: Rue Saint-Honoré in the Afternoon, Effect of Rain

-One painting, Rue Saint-Honoré in the Afternoon, Effect of Rain by Camille Pissarro, belonged to a Jewish woman, Lilly Cassirer who was compelled by a Nazi official to sell it under duress for an exit visa to escape Nazi Germany shortly after Kristallnacht in 1939.
+One painting, Rue Saint-Honoré in the Afternoon.
+Effect of Rain by Camille Pissarro, belonged to a Jewish woman, Lilly Cassirer, who was compelled by a Nazi official to sell it under duress for an exit visa to escape Nazi Germany shortly after Kristallnacht in 1939.
 In 1958, a German court awarded Lilly Cassirer Neubauer compensation of DM 120,000, the fair market value for the work.

-By 2015, her descendants had filed a lawsuit against the museum, on the grounds that it was looted by the Nazis.
-On May 1, 2019, a California judge determined that the museum held the right to keep the painting.
+By 2015, her descendants had filed a lawsuit against the museum, on the grounds that the painting had been looted by the Nazis.
+On 1 May 2019, a California judge determined that the museum held the right to keep the painting.

-The case was heard by the United States Supreme Court on January 18, 2022.
-The Supre Court ruled that California law on choice-of-law should apply to the suit.
-On remand, the Ninth Circuit affirmed the district court's judgment in favor of the Thyssen-Bornemisza Collection in an action under the Foreign Sovereign Immunities Act.
+The case was heard by the United States Supreme Court on 18 January 2022.
+The Supreme Court ruled that California law on choice-of-law should apply to the suit.
+On remand, the Ninth Circuit affirmed the district court's judgment in favour of the Thyssen-Bornemisza Collection in an action under the Foreign Sovereign Immunities Act.
 Motivated by this verdict, Jesse Gabriel, co-chair of the California Legislative Jewish Caucus, authored Assembly Bill 2867, which aims to help California residents recover art and other personal property stolen during the Holocaust or other acts of genocide or persecution.
 The bill was passed in August 2024.
-The United States Supreme Court in March 2025 cacated the 9th circuit decision and ordered the Ninth Circuit to review the case in light of the new California law.
-The Ninth Circuit then renanded the case to the trial court to review the effect of Assembly Bill 2867.
+The United States Supreme Court in March 2025 vacated the Ninth circuit decision and ordered the Ninth Circuit to review the case in light of the new California law.
+The Ninth Circuit then remanded the case to the trial court to review the effect of Assembly Bill 2867.